 Use a Professional tone

-It is important that when writing your adjunct faculty cover letter that you maintain professionalism throughout.
+It is important that when writing your adjunct faculty cover letter you maintain professionalism throughout.
 Avoid the temptation of using words and phrases that could appear unprofessional or slang.
 Cliches are to be avoided.
 This does not mean, however, that you can use a conversational tone when writing to seem like you are conversing with the reader.

 Proofread your work